pikvm/pikvm/docs/mouse_jiggler.md

 -----
 ## Enabling the Jiggler
-To enable the Jiggler, it is required to allow some config lines to `/etc/kvmd/override.yaml`:
+To enable the Jiggler, it is mandatory that you update to the latest version and it is required to allow some config lines to `/etc/kvmd/override.yaml`:

 Please note: `active: true` will allow jiggler to activate after a reboot, if you do not want this, remove this line.